Jaybit0/QML/readme.md

 vizcircuit(grover)
 ```

 If you want to visualize the built main circuit (without the amplitude amplification), you can create a `QMLBlock` with specifying `0` grover iterations.
+You can then see the modifications that are made by the QML block to convert it into a learning circuit with the specified training data.

 ```julia
 grover = QMLBlock(circuit, model_lanes, param_lanes, batch; grover_iterations=0)